ec-builds/enterprise-homelab/docs/reference/proxmox/proxmox-storage-configuration.md

 vgs
 ```

+The 800 GB allocation is an example based on the available capacity of the
-A portion of the volume group is intentionally left unallocated for future
+standard nodes.
+A portion of the volume group is intentionally left
-expansion.
+unallocated for future root or logical volume expansion.

 ## Create the ext4 Filesystem

+Create an ext4 filesystem on the new logical volume:

 ```bash
 mkfs.ext4 /dev/pve/prox-lab-01-storage